ClimateCompatibleGrowth/guidelines/_posts/2025-01-21 Software choice.md

 date:   2025-01-21
 author: Alva Sarby
 category: practice
-tags: repeatability reusability auditability
+tags: repeatability reusability
 ---

 How do I choose the right software for my research project?

-I, as many others before me, have run into the problem of choosing the appropriate software for my project.
+I, as many others before me, have run into the problem of choosing the appropriate software for my upcoming research project.
 In the project description for my PhD thesis, Aspen Plus was listed as the modelling tool to be used and my supervisors and collegues all use Aspen Plus.
-But Aspen Plus is not an open software and a license is very expensive.
-Hence, I am currently in the position where I have to carfeully think through which software is the most appropriate for me.
-I have to weigh the advantages and disadvanatges of using a proprietary software against an open software.
+But Aspen Plus is not an open software and an Aspen Plus license is very expensive.
+Hence, I am currently in the position where I have to carefully think through which software is the most appropriate for my project.
+I have to weigh the advantages and disadvanatges of using a commercial software against an open software.

 ## Advantages of using Aspen Plus
 - Knowledge and support available from supervisor and collegues.
 Also a broad user base online in many forums available to help me.
-- My own existing knowledge: I don't have to completely learn a new coding language
+- My own existing knowledge: I don't have to completely learn a new coding language or software
 - Often used in industry
     - Valuable knowledge to have for me (on my CV)
 - My research field often (a majority of the time?) use Aspen Plus